Update: This article was last updated on 22nd April 2025 to reflect the accuracy and up-to-date information on the page.

-So, grab your favorite cozy drink (maybe some delicious Elvish lembas if you have it), and let’s embark on this riddle-filled adventure together!
+So, grab your preferred hot drink of choice (perhaps some tasty Elvish lembas if you have it lying around), and let’s have an adventure solving these riddles together!

 What Are Hobbit Riddles?